tarwn/lessthandot-hugo/blogs/content/posts/2011-06-16-productivity-is-not-the-only.md

 ### Effectiveness

-What&#8217;s a better measure than how much work we get done?
+What's a better measure than how much work we get done?
 How about the amount of work that was completed the first time?
 Or the amount of work that went beyond the surface problems?
 Or the effect that prior work has?
-Measuring effectiveness can be tricky, but it&#8217;s basically the opposite of busy work and in some cases it might even be a measure of several ongoing types of work.
+Measuring effectiveness can be tricky, but it's basically the opposite of busy work and in some cases it might even be a measure of several ongoing types of work.

 **Examples:**